 What would be your last meal?

 A bean and cheese burrito from a place in California.
 I'd leave out the rice.
-It's my favourite meal.
+It's my favorite meal.

 If you were a wrestler, what song would you come into the ring to?